-Chicken Bulgogi that is crazy delicious and not spicy.
+Chicken Bulgogi is simple to prepare, delicious and not spicy.
 Try this for your next BBQ or just cook it in your pan.

 Chicken Bulgogi is often made with a spicy marinade which means gochujang is involved.
 The flavors of this type of spicy chicken bulgogi are pretty similar to Pork Bulgogi.
 But, recently, I was asked to develop a non-spicy version for a client and although it took a few tries, it came out so yummy and easy, I had to share that with you all here.